Corby Glen Community Primary School

 How do we teach maths?

+We use a mastery approach to teaching maths here at Corby Glen.
 With our Mastery approach, we have removed the ceiling on children's achievement and their confidence and self-esteem has grown as lower achieving children in maths move at the same pace as their classmates.
-This has had a huge impact on all of our staff members, who have made dramatic changes in terms of teaching and learning as a result.
-More importantly, we have seen an impact on our children in terms of their attitude towards Maths, their conceptual understanding and their willingness to explore and investigate.
+This has had a huge impact on our children in terms of their attitude towards Maths, their conceptual understanding and their willingness to explore and investigate.

-We use a scheme called ‘Maths - No Problem’ which are Singapore style books to plan and teach our maths lessons.
 The only way to achieve mastery is to build upon a solid foundation of conceptual understanding and procedural fluency.
-To ensure a good level of understanding, it is necessary to move through the curriculum at a different pace to previous years.
 Children will spend much longer on certain areas to fully embed the concept before moving on rather than how they were historically taught by spending approximately 1 - 2 weeks on each area, each term.
-We explicitly teach each topic once throughout the year but these areas of maths are met continuously through our representations and lead in stories in other maths lessons.
+We explicitly teach each unit once throughout the year but these areas of maths are met continuously through our representations and focus tasks in other maths lessons.
 Therefore nothing is truly taught in isolation.

 What does a maths lesson look like?